publiccodenet/blog/_posts/2020-09-23-episode-one-of-lets-talk-about-public-code.md

 ---
-title: "Episode one of Let's talk about public code!"
+title: "Episode one of Let's talk about public code! - an interview with Dr. Arnau Monterde"
 date: 2020-09-23
 author: Jan Ainali
 type: blogpost